DoxDevOps/bridge/README.md

 ![example workflow](https://github.com/DoxDevOps/bridge/actions/workflows/python-package.yml/badge.svg)

-Bridge is a collection of scripts that help you export various metrices from hosts within your local network to a cloud-based data repo.
+Bridge is a collection of scripts that helps you export various metrices from hosts within your local network to a cloud-based data repo.

 ## Why did we write Bridge?

-We wrote bridge to collect and export version details of 720+ Health Information Systems.
+We wrote bridge to collect and export version details of 720+ servers hosting Health Information Systems.
 We got a little bit carried away and started exporting more metrices other than just version details and essentially ended up with Bridge.

+The exported data is visualized for stakeholders that don't have access to our local network.

 ## How does Bridge work?